TheCorporationRsi/TheCorporation.space/README.md

 - DISCORD_SECRET : Discord API secret key
 - DISCORD_BOT_TOKEN : Discord BOT token
 - DISCORD_REDIRECT_URI : keep the same thing, but the fact that it need https will prevent it to work
+- The 2 next are preset with test key.
+Do not use them on production interface:
 - RECAP_PRVKEY : private key, you have to create your own application on https://cloud.google.com
 - RECAP_PUBKEY : public key
 <br />